nmsmith/circuit-editor/README.md

 The circuit editor allows you to define and draw lines of (almost) arbitrary appearance.
 Each line type is defined by a JSON file with a particular format.
 The root object of the JSON file can contain the following fields:

 -  color (mandatory): The color of the line, given as a CSS color, e.g. "blue", "#FFFFFF", or "rgb(180, 0, 90)".
--  thickness (mandatory): The thickness of the line in pixels, given as an integer, e.g. 3.
+-  thickness (mandatory): The thickness of the line in pixels, given as a number, e.g. 3.
 -  dasharray (optional): The dash pattern of the line, given in [the standard format](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray) for SVG dash patterns.
 -  meeting (optional): A JSON object describing what glyphs (if any) should appear when this line type meets other line types.
 The format of this object is described in more detail below.